AmitKulkarni9/AutomatedSecurityTesting_OwaspZapPythonAPI/README.md

-# Automated-Security-Penetration-Testing
+# Automated-Security-Testing
 #Contains the shell and python scripts.
-Can be used with any UI Automation tool like Nightwatch.js, Selenium, Protractor etc. and automate Security/Penetration testing.
+Can be used with any UI Automation tool like Nightwatch.js, Selenium, Protractor etc. and automate Security testing.